AlonMesh/Ex2-OOP/README.md

 static Task createTask(Task task): creates a new Task with the same callable and taskType as the given task T call() throws Exception: executes the task's callable and returns the result int compareTo(T other): compares the priority of this Task to the given other Task, returning a negative integer if this Task has a higher priority, a positive integer if it has a lower priority, or zero if the priorities are equal

+#### TaskType
+The TaskType enum represents the priority of a Task.
+It has three values: COMPUTATIONAL, IO, and OTHER.
+Each TaskType has an integer value representing its priority, with COMPUTATIONAL having the highest priority and OTHER having the lowest.

+#### CustomExecutor
+The CustomExecutor class extends ThreadPoolExecutor and is used to run Task objects with different priorities.
+It has a PriorityBlockingQueue to store the tasks based on their priority, and a pool of threads to run the tasks.
+The CustomExecutor has the following fields and methods:

+##### Fields
+holder_threads_count: an array of integers representing the number of threads currently running tasks with each TaskType

+##### Methods
+CustomExecutor(): constructs a new CustomExecutor with a PriorityBlockingQueue and a thread pool of size equal to half the number of available processors on the current system

+Future<T> submit(...): submits the given Task to the executor and returns a Future object for tracking the task's progress and retrieving the result.
+There are 3 submit functions, such that: if a task is given, apply submit(Task task). else (only a Callable, or a Callable with Priority) create a Task and apply submit(Task task)

+### Other Classes
+#### PriorityBlockingQueue
+The PriorityBlockingQueue is a queue that stores Task objects and orders them based on their priority.
+It is used by the CustomExecutor to store the submitted tasks and ensure that tasks with higher priorities are run before tasks with lower priorities.
+The PriorityBlockingQueue uses a Comparator to compare the tasks and determine their ordering

+#### Callable
+The Callable interface represents a task that can be executed by a thread and returns a result

+#### Executor
+The Executor interface provides a way to execute Runnable tasks

+#### ThreadPoolExecutor
+The ThreadPoolExecutor is an implementation of the Executor interface that manages a pool of threads to execute tasks.
+It has a queue to store the tasks and a set of rules for adding new tasks to the queue and starting new threads